-Generally speaking, no. There are no statutory rights of renewal available for franchisees.
+Generally speaking, a franchisee does not have an automatic right of renewal unless otherwise provided for in their franchise agreement.
+There are no statutory rights of renewal available for franchisees in Canada.
 If the franchise agreement does not provide for renewal of the agreement, then on expiry, the franchisor is not required to renew or extend the agreement.
 If the franchise agreement provides the franchisee with a right to renew the agreement, then such provisions will apply to the franchisor's right to renew or not renew the agreement.
 The franchisee's failure to comply strictly with all of the renewal requirements under the franchise agreement will entitle the franchisor to refuse to renew the agreement.
-However, if the franchisor has previously granted renewals to the franchisee, Canadian common law (and any applicable statutory duty of fair dealing) may require the franchisor to give the franchisee reasonable notice of its intention not to grant a further renewal
+However, if the franchisor has previously granted renewals to the franchisee, Canadian common law (and any applicable statutory duty of fair dealing) may require the franchisor to give the franchisee reasonable notice of its intention not to grant a further renewal.